betamos/Better-Autocomplete/README.md

 ------------------------

-This plugin is as good as ready in many ways and is developed over a couple of months, so the codebase is tested and refactored in many ways, *but* the documentation is not up to date and there some non-critical featured yet to be implemented.
+This plugin is as good as ready in many ways and is developed over a couple of months, so the codebase is solid and tested in multiple environments.
+Some none critical features and API-changes may occur before an initial release which hopefully will occur within a week from now (2011-06-22).

-Also in the case of Internet Explorer I can tell that it has *not* been tested at all in IE. It may just work perfectly fine (for IE7+) or there may be small bugs or even critical bugs.
+Also in the case of Internet Explorer I can tell that it has *not* been tested at all in IE yet.
+It may just work perfectly fine (for IE7+) or there may be small bugs or even critical bugs.
 Please feel free to fork and fix these potential "bugs" but I want to keep the code clean, and I'm not willing to do a lot of ugly hacks just for IE.